Gustavo6046/WebRelay/README.md

 3) Host your exposer, to relay your user server from and to the relay server:

 ```
-webexpose <minimum local client port number (see below)> <relay server address> <your user server's listen port>
+wsrexpose <minimum local client port number (see below)> <relay server address> <your user server's listen port>
 ```

 4) The exposer will print out the __Server ID__ to the console.
 Make sure to send that to whoever are your clients!

-5) Have your clients get WebRelay, so they can connect its WebRelay client to the user server through the new relay server:
+5) Have your clients get WSocketRelay, so they can connect its WSocketRelay client to the user server through the new relay server:

 ```
-webconnect <local listen port> <relay server address> <your Server ID>
+wsrconnect <local listen port> <relay server address> <your Server ID>
 ```

 6) Have your clients point their client software to their own localhost, at the local